 Your job is to collect responses from customer-facing employees covering all areas of your business.
 Then give each answer a score between 1 and 10 (higher is better) compared to a perfect answer of 10.
 The areas with the largest gaps between the score you give and 10 are where the biggest messaging problems exist in your company.

 Messaging Misalignment Example:

-We’ve created a fictitious company which sells The Smarketing Pill and when taken, makes every employee talk the same about your all aspects of your company.
+We’ve created a fictitious company that sells The Smarketing Pill and when taken, makes every employee talk the same about all aspects of your company.